tersite1/KoreanGentrificationVisualization-Using-QGIS/README.md

 Goesan-gun and Boeun-gun in Chungcheongbuk-do were selected and applied to the infrastructure index.

-Reasons for selecting Goesan-gun and Boeun-gun:
+## Reasons for selecting Goesan-gun and Boeun-gun:

 * Similar population (approximately 50,000),
 * It is expected that there will be no outliers in the same community
 * Presence or absence of a 4-year university.

+## How Visualize?

+* Process data by
+*     python LinearRegressionModel.py

+* than copy the script wrote at
+*     RUNONQGIS.py